FUTDRAGON/NeonSpace/.augment/rules/data-and-caching.md

+---
+type: 'agent_requested'
+description: 'Apply to fetching, caching, and platform constraints.'
+---

 # Data & Caching

-Description: Apply to fetching, caching, and platform constraints.
+## Platform

 -   Hosted on Vercel

+## Caching

 -   Prefer HTTP cache headers or ISR for global/static data

+## Client Data

 -   Use TanStack Query for per-user or highly dynamic data
-- When working on something "specific", refresh knowledge with Context7 MCP before proposing changes